bnk7/Capstone_LLMs_for_MWE_Extraction/README.md

-# Capstone Project: Multiword Expression Extraction
+# Capstone Project: Multiword Expression Extraction using LLMs
 Spring 2024

 ## About